 2025 SIA Identity and Biometrics Symposium

-Join us for SIA’s Identity and Biometrics Symposium on Nov.
-5, 2025, presented by the SIA Identity and Biometric Technology Advisory Board (IBTAB) and the SIA National Capital Region Security Forum (SIA NCRSF), featuring experts from government and exploring key issues in biometrics and identity.
+Please join us for SIA’s Identity and Biometrics Symposium on Dec.
+3, 2025, presented by the SIA Identity and Biometric Technology Advisory Board (IBTAB) and the SIA National Capital Region Security Forum (SIA NCRSF), featuring experts from government and industry discussing key issues in biometrics and identity and celebrating the winners of the 2025 SIA Women in Biometrics Awards.

 Sponsors